What is LOSSteam?

 - LOSS Team is made up of trained paraprofessional loss survivors and suicide-sensitive mental health professionals acting as volunteers to bring immediate support to survivors of suicide

-- LOSS Team is an “active postvention” model—the team is “activated” or goes on-scene immediately, or as soon as possible following the death, when contacted by law enforcement.
+- LOSS Team is an “active postvention” model—the team goes on-scene immediately, or as soon as possible following the death, when contacted by law enforcement, survivors, or hospital personnel.

-- Team members offer emotional support, explain what can be expected in terms of procedures and protocols at the scene, provide follow-up contact with the survivors, and provide referrals to local resources.
+- Team members offer emotional support, explain what can be expected in terms of procedures, provide follow-up contact with the survivors, and provide referrals to local resources.
 They stay connected to the survivors for as long as the survivors need them.

 - LOSS Team’s goal is to shorten the time elapsed between the loss and the time survivors find the support they feel they need to move forward from their devastating loss.

 Why is forming an active postvention program important?

 - Every 10 days someone in Leon County completes suicide (5-year average).

 - For every suicide, 45 others are affected; 18 of these experience a serious life disruption.